DataDog/dd-trace-py/docs/contributing.rst

 Tests
 -----

 If your change touches Python code, it should probably include at least one test.
-We use hueristics to decide when and what sort of tests to write.
+We use heuristics to decide when and what sort of tests to write.
 For example, a pull request implementing a new feature should include enough unit tests to cover the feature's "happy path" use cases in addition to any known likely edge cases.
 If the feature involves a new form of communication with another component (like the